-The DPYD exon numbering used in this P103-C1 DPYD product description is the exon numbering from the LRG_722 sequence.
-The exon numbering of the NM sequence that was used for determining a probe's ligation site does not always correspond to the exon numbering obtained from the LRG sequences.
+The DPYD exon numbering used in this P103-C1 DPYD product description is the exon numbering from the MANE Select transcript NM_000110.4 (derived from the MANE project).
+The DPYD exon numbering has changed; the exon numbering used in previous versions of this product description can be found in between brackets in Table 2.
 As changes to the databases can occur after release of this product description, the NM sequence and exon numbering may not be up-to-date.